Mistakes, miscommunications, and modifications in production

 Rate: Low and uneven; progress is nonlinear and often recursive

-Variation: Extremely high given the low quality of available information; cognitive load, novelty, and branching paths reinforce this unpredictability
+Variation: High given the low quality of information available; cognitive load, novelty, and branching paths reinforce this unpredictability

 Constraints: Bottlenecks often stem from lack of clarity, insufficient framing, or premature convergence.